 - A corrective action (CAPA) application helps quality managers direct correction of nonconformances of all types.Â

-QMS software also enables quality automation, which minimizes human error across repeatable processes and ensures quality throughout product and business life cycles for companies of any size.
+A QMS also enables quality automation, which minimizes human error across repeatable processes and ensures quality throughout product and business life cycles for companies of any size.
 Quality automation is a dynamic process that deploys highly integrated technology solutions to improve organizational efficiency, reduce costs, deliver higher quality products, and better services across your organization’s business divisions.

-Achieve Total Quality Management with a QMS system
+Achieve Total Quality Management with a QMS

 Total Quality Management is a management approach businesses can adopt to achieve long-term success through customer satisfaction.
 Under this approach, all members of an organization participate in improving processes, products, services, and the culture in which they work.